Stoke-on-Trent & Staffordshire

 The following activities will be available based on the individual needs of participants:

-- Into-work transition: action planning and three months’ practical support to promote sustainability including childcare.
+Into-work transition: action planning and one month’s practical support to promote sustainability including childcare.